 In general, you’ll find three main classes of biomaterials in use today.
 Here is a general representation of the functionalities displayed by each class of biomaterials:

-As you can see from the table above, it’s clear that the biomaterial selected for the manufacture of an SH device depends on how the SH device will be used.
+As you can see from the table above, it’s clear that the biomaterial selected for the manufacture of an SH device depends on how the structural heart device will be used.

 Temporary uses such as grafts, guidewires, catheters, sheaths, etc. Temporary devices such as grafts and patches are usually designed to be bio-degradable or re-absorbable meaning that they will be naturally absorbed by the body (within the expected time span, enabling local healing) without any side effects.
 Guidewires and catheters can have various coatings for specific uses such as protecting the body from exposure to the catheter, protecting electrode tips, drug coatings used in drug-eluting stents – helps prevent adverse effects (such as clotting, occlusion of blood vessels, etc.) following an interventional procedure.

 Biocompatibility profiles for synthetic, bio-derived, metal, coatings (passive or bioactive), and nanomaterials differ considerably.
-Using the wrong grade of material in an SH device could have an array of negative effects such as cytotoxicity, pyrogenic reaction, immunogenic response, etc.
+Using the wrong grade of material in a structural heart device could have an array of negative effects such as cytotoxicity, pyrogenic reaction, immunogenic response, etc.

-In your material selection quest, consult with a manufacturer who has experience in sourcing the best grades of materials and that have state of the art research, engineering, and production capabilities, to produce Structural Heart Devices.
+In your material selection quest, consult with a manufacturer who has experience in sourcing the best grades of materials and that have state-of-the-art research, engineering, and production capabilities, to produce a Structural Heart Device.
 Since the field of biomaterials and their biocompatibility profiles is a vast one, the manufacturer should have access to a wide array of research materials that contain the engineering and biological performance of materials used in implantable cardiovascular devices as well as information about compatible coatings and drugs and manufacturing processes.
 For example, the database from ASM International is comprehensive, cross-linked, and fully traceable (to original sources).
 The database can be used for information retrieval and selection of materials, drugs, and coatings for combination devices.

-Current trends include the use of breakthrough biomaterials such as Nitinol and Palladium nano-powder.
-Tomorrow, the materials will differ.
-So choose the right manufacturer and your brand is sure to soar.
+Current trends include the use of breakthrough biomaterials such as Nitinol and Palladium nano-powder